Albuquerque Fall Landscaping 2024 Action Plan

 After the first frost, add a 2-4 inch layer of organic mulch (like shredded leaves or wood chips) to protect new plants.
 Mulch insulates the soil, minimizes erosion, and retains moisture.
 Avoid over-mulching, as it can suffocate plant roots.

-8. Dry Out Drip Systems
+8. Dry Out Drip Irrigation System

-Prevent frozen pipes and damage by draining your irrigation system.
+Prevent frozen pipes and damage by draining your drip irrigation system.
 Turn off the water supply, remove adapters, and use an air compressor to blow out remaining water.

 Wrap-Up

-By following this Albuquerque Fall Landscaping To-Do List, you’ll not only protect your garden from the harsh winter but also lay the groundwork for a stunning spring landscape.
+By following this Albuquerque Landscaping Fall To-Do List, you’ll not only protect your garden from the harsh winter but also lay the groundwork for a stunning spring landscape.
 Take the time now, and your outdoor space will thank you with vibrant blooms and lush greenery in the new year.